 The growth of "green transport" has had significant effects on the labor market, revitalizing in many cases also industries in the automotive sector which had seen a reduction in employment over time.
 A good sign, which, however, must be contrasted with some incontrovertible data.

-First: a large part of the energy sector is still in bad shape: apart from the automotive sector, no other sector is higher than the pre-pandemic levels.
-And in terms of energy production, only wind power "blows" stronger winds than in 2019.
+First: much of the energy sector is still in bad shape: apart from the automotive sector, no other sector is higher than the pre-pandemic levels.
+And in terms of energy production, only wind "blows" at stronger winds than in 2019.

-For this reason, the trend could be temporary, and not confirmed this year.
-With open conflict in Ukraine causing fossil fuel prices to skyrocket, employment levels could regain strength alongside supply.
+For this reason the trend could be temporary, and not confirmed this year.
+With the open conflict in Ukraine that has caused fossil fuel prices to skyrocket, employment levels could regain strength alongside supply.

 Aside from the contingency, however, the general picture says that this transition will consolidate.
-Renewables will end up "draining" the jobs currently occupied by companies in the fossil industry.
+Renewables will eventually "drain" the jobs currently occupied by companies in the fossil industry.

 Improvements in clean energy solutions and energy efficiency initiatives to build a more sustainable and resilient future will take the lion's share over the next 10-20 years.